htcondor/htcondor/docs/version-history/upgrading-from-88-to-90-series.rst

 Step 4
 ------

-The following changes my affect but your pool, but are not security improvements.
+The following changes may affect but your pool, but are not security improvements.
 You may have to take action to continue using certain features of HTCondor.
 If you don't use the feature, you may ignore its entry.